 We turn crude oil into products that are essential to the entire population's everyday life, working to meet the growing demand for oil products in Brazil.
 We currently have 13 refineries, spread nationwide, and a shale processing unit in Paraná.
-Our refining park produces upwards of two million barrels of oil products per day, such as diesel, gasoline, naphtha, jet fuel, liquefied petroleum gas, and lubricants, among other substances used as feedstock for many other products.
+Our refining park produces several oil products per day, such as diesel, gasoline, naphtha, jet fuel, liquefied petroleum gas, and lubricants, among other substances used as feedstock for many other products.

-To produce more and reduce dependence on imports, we have invested in two fronts: Building new refineries and in the constant pursuit of increased productivity in the current refining capacity.
-All this always based on the best Brazilian and international industry practices and principles of safety, environment, and health that guide all our actions.
+Over the last few years, we have invested in revamping our refineries to improve product quality, increase productivity, and reduce our operations’ environmental impact.
+All this has always been based on the best Brazilian and international industry practices and principles of safety, environment, and health that guide our actions.

 Understand the refining cycle

 Producing oil products from oil involves, basically, three main processes:

 - Distillation - the process of separating oil products: The oil is heated at high temperatures until evaporating.
 This vapor returns to a liquid state as it cools at different levels within the distillation tower.
 At each level there is a container that collects a particular oil product.